 At work:

 Instead of texting, calling or emailing a colleague, get up and walk over to their desk to discuss your ideas in person.
-If this is absolutely not an option - which it may be the case for remote workers - walking around whilst on the phone can have a positive impact as well.
+If this is absolutely not an option, which may be the case for remote workers, walking around while on the phone can also have a positive impact.

 Studies have shown that pacing while talking can help improve verbal articulation and encourage creative thinking.
-This is because the activity of walking increases the blood flow to the brain, improving your cognitive ability.
-Consider taking a walk around the block instead of having your lunch at your desk, or take a business meeting outside to walk and talk.
+This is because walking increases blood flow to the brain, thereby improving cognitive ability.
+Consider taking a walk around the block instead of eating lunch at your desk, or hold a business meeting outside to walk and talk.

-You could consider a standing or treadmill desk to become more active while you work, though this isn't always possible.
+You could consider a standing or treadmill desk to increase your activity level while working, although this isn't always feasible.
 However, there are plenty of simple exercises you can do at work.

 At home: